Proportional Representation in Trinidad and Tobago

 The opinion of the parties on the switch to proportional representation is somewhat counter-intuitive.
 Even though PNM is the minority party and could stand to gain a few seats in local elections from proportional representation, they are opposed to the new system.
 They have argued that the parties in power (The People's Partnership) are passing this legislation as a last chance effort to gain favor with voters before the election.
 The head of the opposition party called it a "sleight of hand strategy."

 A brief look at recent election history in Trinidad and Tobago shows why PNM might not be excited about proportional representation.
-The last time they won a majority of seats in the House of Representatives, in 2007, the People's Partnership actually won more a majority of the vote.
-It was a classic example of a distorted outcome resulting from winner-take-all, analogous to the 2012 U.S. congressional eletion where Republicans won a majority of House seats while Democrats won more votes.
+The last time they won a majority of seats in the House of Representatives, in 2007, the People's Partnership actually won a majority of the vote.
+It was a classic example of a distorted outcome resulting from winner-take-all, analogous to the 2012 U.S. congressional election where Republicans won a majority of House seats while Democrats won more votes.
 The PNM might believe that it has a better chance at regaining power under winner-take-all, even though they currently hold a disproportionately small number of seats relative to their vote share in the 2010 election.

 Regardless of the motives of those introducing the bill, this legislation is good for Trinidad and Tobago in the long run.
 It will give more people a voice in determining who runs their local government.
 Minority groups will have better representation, and scenarios where the party with more votes wins fewer seats will be less likely.
 Furthermore, this legislation has brought about discussion of eventually adopting proportional representation for the national government.